mdevilliers/SignalR.RabbitMq/README.md

 Advanced
 --------

-Everyone likes to be in control so if you have a specific requirements on connecting to RabbitMQ or if you need to audit connections, messages you can supply your own class that extends RabbitConnectionBase.
+Everyone likes to be in control so if you have a specific requirements on connecting to RabbitMQ or if you need to audit connections or messages you can supply your own class that extends RabbitConnectionBase.

-Please see the implemntation of EasyNetQRabbitConnection for details.
+Please see the implementation of EasyNetQRabbitConnection for details.

 FAQ
 ---